siddhantmaitra/uni-work/README.md

 ## Code for class assignments

-This repo consists of code I have written/will write/"borrowed from others" for various programming assignments throughout my college term.
+This repo consists of code I have written for various programming assignments throughout my college term.

-//TODO: Change repo name someday